 An Akron, Ohio, native, Folt is a proud product of public higher education.
 Her parents were the first in their families to attend college.
 She worked her way through the University of California at Santa Barbara as a waitress, earning a bachelor’s degree in aquatic biology in 1976 and a master’s degree in biology two years later.
-She received her doctorate in ecology in 1982 from the University of California at Davis and did postdoctoral work at the W.K.
+She received her doctorate in ecology from the University of California at Davis and did postdoctoral work at the W.K.
 Kellogg Biological Station of Michigan State University.

-Folt’s research has focused on the effects of dietary mercury and arsenic on human and ecosystem health, salmonid fisheries management and restoration, and global climate change.
+Her research has focused on the effects of dietary mercury and arsenic on human and ecosystem health, salmonid fisheries management and restoration, and global climate change.
 She is a fellow of the American Association for the Advancement of Science.
 Folt is married to David Peart, a professor of biological sciences at Dartmouth.
 They have two adult children, Noah and Tessa.